 I’d highly recommend to pick up ‘doner kebabs’ at a Turkish fast food shop where you can also find vegetarian options (such as Falafel wraps) for less than $5.
 You can also find meals which are less expensive as a large restaurant.

 Eating at restaurants in Germany can get quite expensive.
 Most main dishes will set you back at least $10-$15 and add to that a drink, you’re looking at $20 per meal.
 High end or popular restaurants can be upwards of $30 a meal.
+Check out these popular money saving travel hacks.

 Bigger cities have effective and well connected transport systems and it connects the local trains, subway, buses and trams together.